 A diet characterized by low carbohydrate and high protein intake was associated with increased to

 tal and particularly cardiovascular mortality amongst women.
 Vigilance with respect to long-term adherence to such weight control regimes is advisable.

 According to Garth Davis M.D, there is no study to show that these chronic illnesses can be caused by plant protein.
 So is it the animal protein that’s causing the diseases or is it the fact that alongside it you are consuming the saturated fats, cholesterol and hormones/antibiotics?
-Future studies will work to determine this, but it’s clear there is an association is between animal protein source consumption and chronic disease.
+Or perhaps that when consuming plant protein you’re also consuming fibre, antioxidants and phytonutrients.
+Future studies will work to determine this, but it’s clear there is an association between animal protein source consumption and chronic disease.

 If you’ve got time, watch the full video interview of Garth Davis: